limnotrack/aemetools/README.md

 ## Development

-This package was developed by [LimnoTrack](http://limnotrack.com/) as part of the Lake Ecosystem Restoration New Zealan Modelling Platform (LERNZmp) project.
+This package was developed by [LimnoTrack](http://limnotrack.com/) as part of the Lake Ecosystem Restoration New Zealand Modelling Platform (LERNZmp) project.
 <a href="http://limnotrack.com/"><img src="man/figures/limnotrack_border.jpg" alt="LimnoTrack website" align="right" height="80"/></a>